-Creative Therapy I (23459) - Understand the connection be tween science and art in this area, - Understand the model of inter- disciplinary communication in clinical practice 1) Introduction to creative therap ру; 2) Psychology of Creativity - theoretical models; 3) Psychotherapeutic schools - theoretical and historical framework; 4) Anthropological structures of imagination; 5) Aesthetic dimension of existential experience; 6) Symbolic expression; 25 Course content basis and described 7) Dictionary of Symbols in Art; 2.5.
-Course content broken down in detail by weekly class schedule (syllabus) 8) Artistic media in education, rehabilitation and therapy; incomy class seriouslic (cynascus) 9) Drama experience as an anthropological category; 10) Movement and Dance in education, rehabilitation and therapy; 11) Sound and music in education, rehabilitation and therapy; 12) Fine arts in education, rehabilitation and therapy; 13) Art and Science in the discovery and development of life potential; 14) Psychodynamic approach to therapy (psychoanalysis, analytical psychology); 15) Scientific Research in this area 1 2.7.
-Comments: seminars and workshops independent assignments multimedia and the internet 2.6.
-Format of instruction: exercises International students will have 2.6.
-Format of Instruction: online in entirety laboratory opportunity to involve in course through partial e-learning work with mentor consultations with course teachers field work (other)
+Creative Therapy I (23459) - Understand the connection between science and art in this area, - Understand the model of interdisciplinary communication in clinical practice 1) Introduction to creative therapy; 2) Psychology of Creativity - theoretical models; 3) Psychotherapeutic schools - theoretical and historical framework; 4) Anthropological structures of imagination; 5) Aesthetic dimension of existential experience; 6) Symbolic expression; 2.5.
+Course content broken down in detail by 7) Dictionary of Symbols in Art; 2.5.
+Course content broken down in detail by weekly class schedule (syllabus) 8) Artistic media in education, rehabilitation and therapy; , , , 9) Drama experience as an anthropological category; 10) Movement and Dance in education, rehabilitation and therapy; 11) Sound and music in education, rehabilitation and therapy; 12) Fine arts in education, rehabilitation and therapy; 13) Art and Science in the discovery and development of life potential; 14) Psychodynamic approach to therapy (psychoanalysis, analytical psychology); 15) Scientific Research in this area ☐ lectures ☐ independent assignments 2.7.
+Comments: seminars and workshops multimedia and the internet 2.6.
+Format of instruction: exercises laboratory International students will have 2.0.
+Format of instruction. online in entirety work with mentor opportunity to involve in course through partial e-learning consultations with course teachers field work (other)

 2.8.
-Student responsibilities Lectures and workshops attendar responsible to write seminars. nces are obligatory.
-International stu dents are obliga ited to attend consultations.
-Students are 20.6 Class attendance 0,5 Research Practical training 2.9.
+Student responsibilities Lectures and workshops attendances responsible to write seminars. s are obligatory.
+International student s are obligate d to attend consultations.
+Students are Class attendance 0,5 Research Practical training 2.9.
 Screening student work (name the proportion of ECTS credits for each Experimental work Report Exercises activity so that the total number of ECTS Essay Seminar essay 0,5 workshop 0,5 credits is equal to the ECTS value of the course) Tests Oral exam 0,5 (other) , Written exam Project (other) 2.10.
-Grading and evaluating student work in class and at the final exam - gh their active participation (persona at or dedicated seminars and conduc workshops.
+Grading and evaluating student work in class and at the final exam heir active participation (personal and redicated seminars and conducted in • workshops.
 Final Title Number of copies in the library Availability vi other media Krušić, V. (2002).
 Therapeutic possibilities of drama.
 In "Art and Science in Life Potential Development ", Proceedings of the International Symposium, M. Prstačić (ed.), Zagreb: ERF University of Zagreb ans HUPO (p.
 269-281) 2.11.
-Required literature (available in the library and via other media) Prstačić M. (2005).
-Cerebral palsy and Ex-Gen creative therapy.
-ERF University of Zagreb ans HUPO (p.
-15-25) and via other media) 3.
+Required literature (available in the library and via other media) 2.
+Prstačić M. (2005).
+Cerebral pa Zagreb ans HUPO (p.
+15-25) lsy and Ex-Gen creative therapy.
+ERF L Iniversity of and via other media) 3.
 Malchiodi, C.A.
 (2007): The Art Therapy Sourcebook.
 New York: McGraw Hill 4.
 O'Callaghan, C., Sexton, M., Wheeler, G. (2007): Music therapy as a non-pharmacological anxiolytic for paediatric radiotherapy patients, Australasian Radiology, 51(2): 159-162.
-5. Huth, M. (2004): Imagery re duces children's post-operative pair n, Pain, N0.
+5. Huth, M. (2004): Imagery redu ces children's post-operative pain, Pai n, N0.
 110.